 This is very intriguing to me, but there is no doubt that the financial sacrifice would be substantial.
 Before I ask you to help me out with my reasoning, here are a few personal finance facts about my current circumstances:

-• I live with my common-law girlfriend who will be a student for two more years before she too is a teacher.
+- I live with my common-law girlfriend who will be a student for two more years before she too is a teacher.
 Her summer employment usually pays her enough for her schooling and she also buys most of the groceries.
-The rest of our household expenses comes out of my cheque.
+The rest of our household expenses come out of my cheque.

 - I could easily make $500 a month in freelance web work per month just by accepting the current offers that I get on a routine basis.
 I think a reasonable goal if I truly committed 25 hours a week or so to freelancing would be $1000.
 My education load wouldn’t be that heavy, and many of the courses could be taken online.